Eswatini Country Commercial Guide

 Transportation

-There are currently several weekly flights to and from Johannesburg, Cape Town, Durban and Harare from King Mswati III International Airport.
+There are currently several weekly flights to and from Johannesburg, Cape Town, Durban, and Harare from King Mswati III International Airport.
 These are on an 83-seat aircraft managed by Eswatini Airlink and 2 Embraer 50-seater aircrafts managed by Eswatini Air.
 Good roads link Eswatini to South Africa and Mozambique, and there are multiple shuttles daily between Eswatini and OR Tambo Airport in Johannesburg.

-Owning a private car is common in Eswatini, as public transportation is not reliable.
+Owning a private car is helpful in Eswatini, as public transportation is not reliable.
 Taxis and buses run in the major towns.
 Paved roads link the main towns, but many side roads are unpaved, dusty, and uneven during the dry season and slippery during the rainy season.

 Motor vehicle registration is simple, provided the car is in good working condition.
 All cars require a road worthiness certificate issued by the Ministry of Public Works and Transportation.